OutSystems/docs-odc/src/eap/cloud-architecture.md

 With the Amazon Aurora database architecture, compute and storage is decoupled.

-Amazon Aurora auto scaling adjusts the number of Aurora instance replicas using single-master replication.
-A replica is added if  CPU utilization exceeds a threshold.

 Cluster storage volumes automatically scale as the amount of data stored increases.

 #### Platform to Runtime